yydrowz3/yydrowz3/README.md

   <img src="https://github-readme-stats.vercel.app/api?username=yydrowz3&show_icons=true" align=right />
 </picture>

-Hi there, I'm a programming student working on Machine Learning and CV.
+Hi there, I'm a Computer Science student working on Machine Learning and Computer Vision.

 This is the place where I opensource stuff and break things.